 What is Delta-8 THC and why is it so popular?

 Delta-8 THC is a relatively new and exciting cannabinoid that has taken the hemp world by storm.
 What is it and why?
 Delta-8 THC is a natural but relatively scarce cannabinoid found in certain cultivars of hemp and cannabis plants.
 It shares some characteristics with it’s cousin, the intoxicating cannabinoid, Delta-9 THC.
-Many people describe it as a lighter version of Delta-9 that may have less of an ‘anxiety effect’ than regular THC.
-With a lighter effect and reduced anxiety, it’s no wonder that people feel it gives a better happiness quotient and leaves the user open to staying functional while still feeling good.
+Many people describe it as a lighter version of Delta-9 that may have less intensity than regular THC.
+With a lighter effect and reduced anxiousness effects, it’s no wonder that people feel it gives a better happiness quotient and leaves the user open to staying functional while still feeling good.

 #Delta-8 Trending